This article was published in freefincal.com, on March 22, 2018, under the “Fee-only adviser journey”. Here is the link to the article.

 In my early days in this profession, I wanted to do CFP (Certified Financial Planner) but cost of CFP was too high for me that time.
 By the time I came in a position to afford it, I had already explored quite a bit of personal finance.
 I had also seen many advisers flaunting their CFPs whose understanding of personal finance I was not impressed with.
 If CFP and other such certifications (textbook learning to pass exams) were not going to make me a better adviser, then acquiring them only for image building to attract more business was unethical.
 (SEBI RIA is one more decoration that tells nothing about the competence of an adviser.)

 I stopped selling LIC policies shortly after landing on AIFW which led to the termination of my LIC agency.
 I also transferred my health insurance business to one senior health insurance agent in Nagpur who deals only in health insurance.
 I did not have experience of handling claims and my clients could be better served by this agent.
-I also wanted to get out of insurance completely because mutual fund used to excite me more than insurance.
+I also wanted to get out of insurance completely because mutual fund would excite me more than insurance.
 This gave me more time to explore personal finance and investing.

 I was a member of AIFW when SEBI came up with RIA (Registered Investment Advisor) regulation in 2013.
 There used to be animated discussions in AIFW about this regulation that time.
 Initially, I was on the side of adviser community ridiculing Fee Only model but slowly I realised that this is far superior model from the point of view of investors.